 - Treated lumber: This is a pretty standard way to build raised beds—a lot of folks use treated lumber (and in fact, our previous raised beds were treated lumber).
 We didn’t want to go this route for one reason: the chemicals they use to treat lumber freak me the hell out.
 And the idea of those chemicals being in close proximity to the garden soil that I grow my organic vegetables in for 20+ years?
 Well, something just wasn’t adding up there.
 This would have been the cheapest option (closer to $75 per bed), but in the end, we decided that if it’s important enough for us to invest in buying organic vegetables from the grocery store, it’s important enough for us to invest in raised garden beds that aren’t (possibly) going to leach dangerous toxins into the precious soil we grow our food in.

 - Cedar lumber: This was where we went next.
-Cedar is naturally rot-resistant (for 15-20 years, I’ve heard).
+Cedar is naturally rot-resistant (for 15-20 years above grade, I’ve heard).
 It weathers beautifully, smells wonderful, and is easy to get.
 The only problem?
 Holy crapoli, is it pricey.
 Doing a full cedar bed the height we wanted was going to be upwards of $300 per bed.
 That just wasn’t feasible for us.

 - Galvanized steel roofing panels with treated lumber frame: I’d started to see the Corten Steel planters all over Instagram—and while they are beautiful, their price and aesthetics aren’t quite right for our garden space.
 But they did give me the idea of using galvanized steel roofing panels!
 We used them on our chicken coop, and we loved working with the panels so much, that we knew we’d use them again somewhere.
 They are affordable, readily available, and beautiful!
 We started doing some research about using them as raised beds, and a number of people have done it, but because the panels are thin and bow when filled with soil, you need to build a full lumber frame (with supports inside) to support them.
 When we priced this out, it was barely any cheaper than the cedar route, it was going to take a lot of time to build the frames, and we still had the dreaded treated lumber touching our soil.
 Back to the drawing board.